gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ### Create a new empty folder

-Title it anything you wish.
-Through this example, we'll call it `authoring-themes-tutorial`.
+Title your folder anything you wish.
+This example will use  `authoring-themes-tutorial`.

 ### Add a `package.json`